Burger-Gaming/SuperSonic/README.md

 # To do

 - BPM system (Most likely gonna change the running speed of the chosen character depending on the BPM.)
 This is on hold.
-- Finish adding all characters (add as many characters as we can).
-- Fix partial black screen bug.
-(ISSUE ON MAC)
-- Discord RPC

 # Completed

 - All tracks added.
 - Stage system implemented.
+- Discord RPC.
+- Probably all the characters we need!
+- Fixed partial black screen bug!
+-
 # Disclaimer

 - This project is not endorsed by SEGA or Sonic Team.